-(b) Misian for Decial Carrier (b) Vision for Racial Equity The California Strategic Growth Council (SGC) is committed to achieving racial equity in ts operations, investments, and policy initiatives and to achieving its vision that: All people n California live in healthy, thriving, and resilient communities regardless of race.
-Read nore in the SGC Racial Equity Action Plan.
+Vision for Racial Equity

+The California Strategic Growth Council (SGC) is committed to achieving racial equity in its operations, investments, and policy initiatives and to achieving its vision that: All people in California live in healthy, thriving, and resilient communities regardless of race.
+Read more in the SGC Racial Equity Action Plan.